 Consider audiobook options for longer reading assignments.
 For some kids, it may be advantageous to find audio options for longer readings.
 When reading produces stress it can lead to anxiety and make it harder for the child to concentrate.
 It can also take a learner more time and may result in lower comprehension.
 Because ‘reading to learn’ is key across most school subjects, audiobooks and computerized text which can be read out with text-to-speech functionality, can make a big difference.

 Teach touch-typing and provide access to computers or tablets.
 As the physical act of letter-formation in handwriting can be a challenge, students with visual processing difficulties often find pressing a button in typing to be a much faster solution to writing and one that allows them to get their ideas onto the page in a more fluent way.
 This is especially the case if the child can touch-type, meaning type without looking at the keyboard.
-In this way, language and writing becomes a touch-based activity versus something governed by the eyes.
+In this way, writing becomes a touch-based activity versus something governed by the eyes.

 It’s also easier to reread electronic text as it can be written in a convenient font, with enhanced contrast, and is amenable to text-to-speech options.
 An electronic medium also facilitates revision and editing of drafts.
 For more tips on helping a child who has dyslexia, have a look at this article.

 TOP TIP: Not every typing program is suitable for a child with visual processing difficulties and/or dyslexia.
 Touch-type Read and Spell was developed to provide a highly accessible solution for kids with learning differences and processing difficulties to master keyboarding and enhance literacy skills.
-Try a free two-week trial to see if is right for your learner.

 Impact on learning to read